WallStreetMojo

 Excel VBA Comment Block of Code

-Comments in VBA programming are statements that are not executed or compiled but are only there to provide a brief description of any function, variable, statement, etc. These comments are not mandatory but are used so as to make the blocks of vba code more informative, readable, organized and easy to understand.
-Also, if we do not wish to delete certain lines of code, and neither want them to be executed, then we can comment on them.
+Comments in VBA programming are statements that are not executed or compiled but are only there to provide a brief description of any function, variable, statement, etc. These comments are not mandatory but are used to make the blocks of VBA code more informative, readable, organized, and easy to understand.
+Also, if we do not wish to delete certain lines of code and neither want them to execute, we can comment on them.

 How to Comment on Block of VBA Code?